LDS edition of the Bible: Spanish-language Reina-Valera edition

 In 2009, the LDS Church published a Spanish-language edition of the Bible.
 Entitled Santa Biblia: Reina-Valera 2009, the text of the Bible is based on the 1909 version of the Reina-Valera translation.
 Changes to the text included modernization of grammar and vocabulary.
 Like the English-language edition, the Spanish-language edition includes LDS-oriented footnotes and chapter headings, as well as a topical index.
 The church's Spanish-language Bible project was supervised by general authorities Jay E. Jensen and Lynn A. Mickelsen.

 Portuguese-language Almeida edition

 In 2015, the LDS Church released a new Portuguese-language edition of the Bible, a revision of the edited and corrected 1914 edition of João Ferreira de Almeida's translation.
 This version was initially released electronically, and it became available in print in March 2016.

 Other languages

-As of 2015, the LDS Church does not publish Bibles in any other languages besides English, Spanish and Portuguese.
+As of 2015, the LDS Church does not publish Bibles in any other languages besides English, Spanish, and Portuguese.
 However, as stated in the General Handbook, "[i]n many other non-English languages, the Church has approved a non–Latter-day Saint edition of the Bible for use in Church meetings and classes."

+In 2021, the church published a digital version of the Bible in German.
+The translation for this version was completed by Hermann Menge and is in the public domain.
+At the time of the digital publication, the church expected to update the text with its own footnotes, cross references, and chapter headings in the subsequent years.